Sentamil03/NM-DSCET-GROUP-04/README.md

 # SRS

-Introduction to Social Media Websites and Applications
+Introduction to Social Media Websites and Applications:

- Document Conventions <br>
+ Document Conventions: <br>

  • Headers and Sub-headers <br>
  • Bulleted and Numbered Lists <br>